Photos of the Chris Finnerty Hockey SchoolLuke Richardson Explains Chris' Camp

 Listen to NHL veteran Luke Richardson talk about his experience with the Chris Finnerty Hockey School.
 Click link below.

 The Chris Finnerty Hockey School is a very high intensity hockey school for boys and girls ages 7 and up.
 It is taught by former professional hockey player Chris Finnerty and his son Keavin Finnerty.

 Keavin Finnerty played hockey in several communities reaching the Junior "A" level.
 He has a wealth of experience helping students work on their individual skills and is always interested in learning new ways to challenge his students.
-After finishing his Junior hockey career, Keavin has been pursuing his studies at the University of Ottawa.
+After finishing his Junior hockey career, Keavin has been pursuing his studies in law at the University of Ottawa.